Momentum Distribution of a Fermi Gas with Coulomb Interaction in the Random Phase Approximation: Introduction and Main Result

 In parallel, also the static properties of fermionic systems were studied.
 The ground state energy to the precision of Hartree--Fock theory was obtained by \cite{GS94} based on correlation inequalities developed in \cite{Bac92,Bac93} -- actually for the thermodynamic limit, but the method applies equally to the simpler mean-field scaling regime.
-The first result beyond Hartree--Fock theory, achieving the precision of the random phase approximation at least as an upper bound was achieved by \cite{BNP+20}.
+The first result beyond Hartree--Fock theory, was achieved by a rigorous version of second order perturbation theory by \cite{HPR20}.
+A systematic treatment of the dominant correction to Hartree--Fock theory to all perturbative orders, in agreement with the random phase approximation, was achieved as an upper bound by \cite{BNP+20}.
 The corresponding lower bounds were proven for small interaction potential by \cite{BNP+21} and then by \cite{BPSS23} for arbitrary interaction potential.
 All these results relied on collective bosonization of particle--hole pairs delocalized in momentum space over patches on the Fermi surface.
 An alternative approach avoiding patches and bosonizing directly individual particle--hole pairs was developed by \cite{CHN23,CHN23a} and generalized to Coulomb interaction in \cite{CHN24}.
 This is the approach which gives rise to the trial state in the present paper.

 The progress on the derivation of the random phase approximation for the ground state energy lead also to new results for the dynamics: a Fock space norm approximation for the dynamics of bosonizable degrees of freedom was proven in \cite{BNP+22} (see also the review \cite{Ben22} for a more detailed discussion of this context).
 Partial results for the spectrum and excited states were obtained by \cite{Ben21,CHN22}.